UCLA-VAST/minimap2-acceleration/README.md

 	* **testbed/chain.c**: the source file of the modifications in the chaining algorithm, and also the code logic for dumping input/output files.
 * **kernel/hls**: an HLS implementation of Minimap2 chaining algorithm for Xilinx FPGA.
 * **kernel/cuda**: a CUDA implementation of Minimap2 chaining algorithm for NVIDIA Tesla P100 GPU.
 Also tested on K40c and V100 GPU with different parameters.
+	* **kernel/cuda/device/device\_kernel.cu**: the GPU kernel for chaining algorithm.
+	* **kernel/cuda/device/device\_kernel\_wrapper.cu**: the wrapper function for transferring data, executing GPU kernel, and the measurement of execution time.
+	* **kernel/cuda/include/common.h**: the parameters for GPU execution, including the CUDA stream count, the block size, the thread unrolling factor and the tiling size.
 * **kernel/simd**: a SIMD implementation using pragmas of Intel C Compiler.

 ### <a name="testbed"></a> Testbed

 #### Command Line Tool

-The testbed is a modified version of [Minimap2][23] software and inherits most of the command line options from Minimap2.
-Therefore, you can check out the [manual reference pages][24] of Minimap2 to see what is available in the testbed program.
+The testbed is a modified version of [Minimap2][26] software and inherits most of the command line options from Minimap2.
+Therefore, you can check out the [manual reference pages][27] of Minimap2 to see what is available in the testbed program.
 You can simply use it as if you invoke the Minimap2 command line tool.

 The modified software parse three additional command line options:

 * `--chain-dump-in`: the output file to store input of the chaining algorithm.
 In function invocation of `mm_chain_dp` function, we output its arguments to the specified file.
 The format of this file is documented later.
 * `--chain-dump-out`: the output file to store the output of the chaining algorithm.
 After the function `mm_chain_dp` computed the desired results with unoptimized code, we dump the results into this file.
 The format is documented later.
 By comparing accelerators’ result with this file, we can know if we obtained the correct answer.
-* `--chain-dump-limit`: this option specify input and output of how many reads is dumped into the files.
+* `--chain-dump-limit`: this option specifies input and output of how many reads is dumped into the files.
 For example, if you specify it as 1000, the tool dumps anchors and chaining output for 1000 reads in the reference file (first argument) to all reads in the target file (second argument).

 We modified the chaining algorithm in the testbed program to be equivalent to our implemented accelerations.
 Without using the additional command options, you can execute it to simulate the end-to-end output if you integrate our kernels into the original software.